Aliasgar Basri: Personal life

 Aliasgar was born in the town of Tuaran, Sabah.
 He is married to Datin Hajjah Jumiah bt Ele and the couple is blessed with five children; a son (Zid Aliasgar) and four daughters.

 Besides contributing in politics, Aliasgar was also a radio presenter for Radio Televisyen Malaysia (RTM) for the Bajau as well as the Malay language sections via Sabah VFM (the known as Radio Malaysia Sabah multi-languages service) and also Sabah FM (then known as Radio 3 Kota Kinabalu/Radio Malaysia Sabah national language service - Siaran Bahasa Malaysia).

 Aliasgar is currently the Organising Secretary of Parti Warisan, Warisan Tuaran P170 divisional liaison chief and member of the Board of Directors of University Malaysia Sabah (UMS).

 Educational background

 Aliasgar started his primary schooling in Serusup Primary School, Tuaran in 1965 to 1971.
-He then continued his secondary education at SMK Tuaran (now known as SMK Badin) from 1972 to 1974 and later finished his secondary education in St John Secondary School, Tuaran from 1974 until 1979.
+He then continued his secondary education at SMK Tuaran (now known as SMK Badin) from 1972 to 1974 and later finished his secondary education in St John's Secondary School, Tuaran from 1974 until 1979.

 In 1982, he continued his studies in Bachelor of Science Management at the College of Business and Administration of the Southern Illinois University and obtained his bachelor's degree on 15 May 1985 after 3 years.

 In 1999, he furthered his studies at the University Malaysia Sabah and completed his Master of Business Administration course on 12 September 2004.
 He is among the first batch of 34 graduates to receive Master of Business Administration degrees from University Malaysia Sabah.